Proudly Serving the Community Since 1972

 Several annual summer events are hosted by the Ag Society, attracting visitors from around the world.
 Area residents proudly bring their visitors to the elevator for a glimpse into Alberta’s agricultural past, and to see the inner workings of this massive machine.

 In addition to these events, the Agricultural Society supports the Spruce Grove Archives.
-They are housed in the small blue building at the elevator Site.
+They are housed in the small blue building at the west end of the elevator Site.
 They offer a fascinating glimpse into Spruce Grove's past and could also assist with researching your Spruce Grove and surrounding area family history!
-The Society also supports the Spruce Grove Community Gardens.
+The Society also developed and operates Spruce Grove's only Community Garden.